ascholerChemeketa/cs160Reader/_sources/CSP/CSPDecisionsIntro/Exercises.rst

     :autograde: unittest
     :practice: T

-    The code below is supposed ot set the price to 1.5 if the weight is less than 2 and otherwise set it to 1.3.
+    The code below is supposed to set the price to 1.5 if the weight is less than 2 and otherwise set it to 1.3.
 It then calculates the total be multiplying the weight by price.

     Fix 3 errors with indention in the code below so that it calculates the right total